OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 ## Potential improvements / future work

 * It would be good to find an alternative to the skeleton.
-One thing to try is continuity: we know that taxa cannot be mapped only on name, but it is possible that pairs of 'nearby' taxa *can* be mapped by name: if A and B are close (in the taxonomic tree), and A maps by name to A' and B to B', and A' and B' are close, then A and B map to A' and B'.
+One thing to try is continuity: we know that taxa cannot be matched only on name, but it is possible that pairs of 'nearby' taxa *can* be matched by name: if A and B are close in the source, and A maps by name to A' and B to B', and A' and B' are close in the target, then it is very likely that A and B map to A' and B', respectively.
+  [Probably a subject for another paper.]
 * Would be good to try membership based alignment of internal nodes.
+  Not clear what to do when membership based and name based (heuristic) alignments conflict.
-* Should deal with the large number of higher-taxon ambiguities due to disjointness - probably most could be merged
+* Should deal with the large number of higher-taxon ambiguities due to equivocal disjointness - probably most could be merged
-* More work on *removing* names
+* More work on *removing* names (?? what did I mean by that ??)
-* Rank inversions are probably errors and should be fixed.
+* Rank inversions are probably errors and should be fixed somehow.
 * Anchoring OTT ids to source taxonomy records (particular version).
+  (sort of done.)
 * microbes (SILVA tips) - internal disagreement in the project, but there are ways we could move forward